CurryFriedRice/CodingDojo/Notes/dotNet_CSharp/ASP_Setup.md

 			// it can also be something more complicated like a User Object or
 			// a list of Product
         }

+    // *Inside controller methods*
+    // To store a string in session we use ".SetString"
+    // The first string passed is the key and the second is the value we want to retrieve later HttpContext.Session.SetString("UserName", "Samantha");
+    // To retrieve a string from session we use ".GetString" string LocalVariable = HttpContext.Session.GetString("UserName");

+    // To store an int in session we use ".SetInt32" HttpContext.Session.SetInt32("UserAge", 28);
+    // To retrieve an int from session we use ".GetInt32" int?
+IntVariable = HttpContext.Session.GetInt32("UserAge");
+    HttpContext.Session.Clear();
 }
 ```
 # csHtml